tderrien/FEELnc/README.md

 If your input file is called **INPUT**, this second module will create these output files:

 	 - {INPUT}_RF_learningData.txt		: FEELnc metrics scores (ORF and mRNA sizes, k-mer frequencies and labels) for the training files
 	 - {INPUT}_RF_stats.txt  : statistics for n cross validation on the training files.
-	 - {INPUT}_RF_stats.txt  : statistics for n cross validation on the training files.
 	 - {INPUT}_RF_TGROC.png  : TwoGraph ROC curve plot to select the best coding potential cutoff
 	 - {INPUT}_RF.txt	:  FEELnc metrics scores (ORF and mRNA sizes, k-mer frequencies and labels) for the testing file